wandb/docs/docs/guides/artifacts/artifacts-faqs.md

   <title>Frequently Asked Questions About Artifacts</title>
 </head>

-The proceeding questions are commonly asked questions about W&B Artifacts.
+The proceeding questions are commonly asked questions about [W&B Artifacts](#questions-about-artifacts) and [W&B Artifact workflows](#questions-about-artifacts-workflows).

 ## Questions about Artifacts